The Most Holy Name of Mary

-The saints, drawing on a verse from the Song of Songs, compare the Name of Mary to a healing oil.
-“Thy Name is as oil poured out” (Ct 1:2).
-Oil heals the sick, gives off a sweet fragrance, and nourishes fire.
-In the same way the Name of Mary is like a balm on the wounds of the soul; there is no disease of the soul, however malignant, that does not yield to the power of the Name of Mary.
-The sound of Mary’s Name causes joy to spring up; the repetition of Mary’s Name warms the heart.
-If you would touch the Heart of the Father, pronounce the Name of Jesus; if you would touch the Heart of Jesus, pronounce the Name of Mary.
+The saints, drawing on a verse from the Song of Songs, compare the name of Mary to a healing oil.
+“Thy name is as oil poured out” (Ct 1:2).
+Oil heals the sick; it gives off a sweet fragrance, and it nourishes the flame of the sanctuary lamp.
+In the same way the name of Mary is like a balm on the wounds of the soul; there is no disease of the soul, however malignant, that does not yield to the power of the name of Mary.
+The sound of Mary’s name causes joy to spring up in the midst of tears; the repetition of Mary’s name warms the chilled heart.

 and is so appropriate to the Virgin Mother.